BadarHossain1/Maple-Nest/README.md

-# MapleNest - Canadian Real Estate Platform
+# MapleNest - UK Real Estate Platform

-A modern, production-ready real estate website built for the Canadian market using Next.js 14, TypeScript, and Tailwind CSS.
+A modern, production-ready real estate website built for the UK market using Next.js 14, TypeScript, and Tailwind CSS.

 ## Features